-The Alarm Control System (ACS) is a platform that improves efficiency at workplaces or industries by ensuring alarms are handled quickly and by notifying appropriate staff via their radios, SmartPhones, PC’s or other wireless devices.
+The Alarm Control System (ACS) is a platform that improves efficiency at workplaces or industries by ensuring alarms are handled quickly and by notifying appropriate staff via their smartphones, PC’s or other wireless devices like guard radios.
 Companies and organisations requiring the highest level of safety and stability for the protection of their staff and assets use the ACS.

-The Alarm Control System is able to monitor the majority of alarm sources via its standardised interfaces.
+The Alarm Control System is able to monitor any alarm sources via it’s standardised interfaces.
 It is scalable and can handle small systems with a few critical alarms to large installations with thousands of alarms from many sources.

 ALARM CONTROL SYSTEM FUNCTIONALITY

 Many organisations around the globe are using the ACS add-on modules for monitoring the well-being of their staff.

 The ACS integrates with the ZONITH Real Time Location System (RTLS) to add indoor positioning and outdoor GPS positioning of staff.
 The RTLS saves lives by providing real-time information about the location of people in need, giving rescuers a tool for the quick response.

 ZONITH Bluetooth ID Badge based panic button provide a quick, cheap and convenient way to summon help in dangerous situations.
 From reception desks to security checkpoints, classrooms & mobile devices, ZONITH’s wireless Bluetooth ID Badge panic buttons keep employees connected and safe.